Final Manuscript Preparation Guidelines for Eastern Virginia Medical Journal

 Artwork or figures should be submitted as standalone files (1 per image), saved at a resolution of at least 600 dpi; JPEG format is preferred though other image formats (TIFF, PDF, EPS) may be acceptable.
 The title, description, and legend should be included in the manuscript file after the Tables section.
 Each figure should be numbered sequentially (multiple parts to the same figure should be identified by lower case letters in alphabetical order) and referenced in the manuscript text.
 Figures (including the title and description) should stand alone; e.g., a reader should not have to reference the text to understand the information presented in the figure.
 Inappropriate manipulation of digital images may constitute fraud; see 5.4.3 Inappropriate Manipulation of Digital Images (AMA Manual of Style, 11th edition).

-Please note that a Title Page should no longer be uploaded with submissions to EVMJ; however, authors may wish to keep a title page for their own records.
+Please note that a Title Page is no longer required for submissions to EVMJ; however, authors may wish to keep a title page for their own records and/or submit as an Additional File.